johnrigler/alp/README.md

-The purpose of ALP is the load a set of shell functions for use with creating tiny hashes to embed into relatively large Satoshi Codes (Advances Satoshi Codes) into cryptocurrency transactions.
+The purpose of ALP is the load a set of shell functions for use with creating tiny hashes to embed into relatively large Satoshi Codes (Advances Satoshi Codes) via cryptocurrency transactions.
 The codes can modify existing transaction as a sort of externally recorded memo.
 The codes can also be sent to Obviously Unspendable Addresses which spell out human-readable messages with the intention of being externally referenced in legal documents.

 This system is Open-Source, covered by an Apache 2.0 license.